Piwigo and Raspberry PI: a Private Open Source Photo Management Platform

 A message will notify that the new theme is installed, even if still not active:

 Of course, this depends on what theme you have selected and installed.
 In my case, I have to go back to the “Add a new theme” to identify the required theme “Pure_default” and install it.
-Once done, my favourite theme becomes activable (as the Activate button changes color):
+Once done, my favourite theme becomes activable (as the Activate button changes colour):

 Click Activate button.
 In this way you will make the new theme available for users, as it will be listed in “Active Themes” section: